ausdigital/ausdigital-idp/docs/concepts.md

-From the RP's perspective, something happens between a user and the IDP (authentication of the user, and authorisation of the RP based on the user's explicit concent) and as a result, the IDP creates a JWT and provides it to the RP.
+From the RP's perspective, something happens between a user and the IDP (authentication of the user, and authorisation of the RP based on the user's explicit consent) and as a result, the IDP creates a JWT and provides it to the RP.